kermarrecg/fSWp/README.md

 Time series corresponding to the model are saved in ".txt format and can be found in each folder.

 Steps for running the software:
-$ In the sAPplication file: change the name of the time series file you want to fit as follows:
+1. In the sAPplication file: change the name of the time series file you want to fit as follows:
 "structData = readtable(['nameofthefile.txt']);"
-$ Press run
+2. Press run
-$ Figures and various goodness of fit indicator are output
+3. Figures and various goodness of fit indicators are output

 ### Prerequisites